Is an Online MBA Worth It?

 Employers recognize this need for flexibility and may even reward job applicants who demonstrate an ability to manage work and an MBA program simultaneously.
 In addition, employers themselves rely on online options for long-term and continual learning, meaning more hiring managers understand the value of an online format.

 Accredited online programs meet the same educational standards as their on-campus alternatives, meaning students and prospective employers know an online MBA follows the highest standards.
-In addition to the school holding regional accreditation, prospective students should also look for an MBA program that holds accreditation from the AACSB, ACBSP, or IACBE.
+In addition to the school holding regional accreditation, you should also look for an MBA program that holds accreditation from the AACSB, ACBSP, or IACBE.

 The Cost of an Online MBA Degree

-On average, degree-seekers can expect to pay $400-$1,600 per credit to complete an online MBA.
+On average, you can expect to pay $400-$1,600 per credit to complete an online MBA.
 An online MBA typically requires between 18-48 credits.
 Technology use, application, and course fees also tack extra costs onto some programs.

 MBA Cost Versus Return on Investment